-Many parents, almost two-thirds by some estimates, provide some sort of financial support for their adult children; but how far should those housing, cash, or debt lifelines go and when, and perhaps more importantly … how should that financial support end?
+Many parents, almost two-thirds by some estimates, provide some sort of financial support for their adult children; but how far should those housing, cash, or debt lifelines go and when, or perhaps more importantly how, should that financial support end?

 One financial case to consider…

 After two-and-a-half years of working toward a business finance degree that he was not excited about, Spencer Shwetz decided to drop out of college in August 2014 despite his 3.4 grade point average.
 He had been living at home and commuting to college, and he continued living at home after leaving school.

 By October, Spencer’s parents had decided it was time for him to leave home.

 “It was clear he wanted to be out on his own and I helped him make that transition quickly,” said Steve Shwetz, managing broker at a property management firm in Southern California.
 “Our relationship was strained for the first six months post-move out, but it is now better than when he was living at home.”